Magnetism 𝜑

 External Field

-Section titled “External Field”Applies an external magnetic flux density B to the simulation domain.
+Section titled “External Field”Applies an external magnetic flux density to the simulation domain.
 This represents an imposed background field that interacts with the model.
 The field can be specified as a constant vector or spatially varying field.

 Periodicity